The Nuclear Free Future Foundation educates people about the dangers of using nuclear technology for civilian and military purposes.

 The Nuclear Free Future Foundation was inspired and founded by the World Uranium Hearing in Salzburg in 1992.
 At that time, people from all uranium mining regions of the world reported on the environmental damage and disease consequences that uranium, the raw material of the nuclear age, brings with it.
 The foundation therefore aims to raise and strengthen awareness of environmental responsibility, provide arguments for phasing out nuclear energy, motivate people to protect the climate and save energy, and contribute to the outlawing of uranium munitions and nuclear bombs.

-The Nuclear Free Future Foundation is a non-profit foundation based in Munich, which has financed its work and commitment exclusively through donations for more than 20 years.
-Without new support and further sponsors every year, the work of the foundation and the organization of the Nuclear-Free Future Award would not be possible.
+The Nuclear Free Future Foundation is a non-profit foundation based in Munich, which has financed its work and commitment exclusively through donations for more than 25 years.
+Without new support and further sponsors every year, the work of the foundation and the updating of the uranium atlas.would not be possible.

 Franz Moll comes from a family of entrepreneurs in Munich; his grandfather founded the company in 1894.
 Franz Moll founded the Nuclear Free Future Foundation because he feels an obligation to future generations, not least with his nine grandchildren.
 He wants to contribute to ending the nuclear age as quickly as possible and thus also to minimizing nuclear waste.
 He is convinced that mankind cannot have a future if it does not learn to do without the atomic bomb, nuclear energy and uranium munitions.
 The potential for destruction is too great for humans to control.
 The individual human being has learned to renounce.
 But the collective of mankind has yet to learn this.
 There has never been a globally binding taboo.
 This means a paradigm shift in human history.